ChemCrow: Augmenting large-language models with chemistry tools: Results Discussion

+In recent years, there has been a surge in the application of machine learning to chemistry, resulting in a wealth of datasets and benchmarks in the field\cite{lowe2012extraction, wu2018moleculenet}.
+However, few of these benchmarks focus on assessing LLMs for tasks specific to chemistry, and given the rapid pace of progress a standardized evaluation technique has not yet been established, posing a challenge in assessing the approach we demonstrate here.
 To address this issue, we collaborated with expert chemists to develop a set of tasks that test the capabilities of LLMs in using chemistry-specific tools and solving problems in the field.
-The selected tasks are executed by both ChemCrow and GPT-4 (prompted to assume the role of an expert chemist), and these results are evaluated with a combination of LLM-based and expert human assessments.
-For the former, we draw inspiration from the evaluation method described in \cite{sparksofagi, liu2023gpteval, eloundou2023gpts}, where the authors use an evaluator LLM that is instructed to assume the role of a teacher assessing their students.
-In our case, we adapted the prompt so that the evaluator LLM only gives a grade based on whether the task is addressed or not, and whether the overall \textit{thought process} is --or at least seems-- correct.
-The evaluator is further instructed to highlight the strengths and weaknesses of each approach.
-Full results for several tasks are presented in the Appendix \ref{sec:appendix}, and one example is given in figure \ref{fig:atorvastatin} below, where models are tasked with proposing a synthetic plan for the drug atorvastatin.
+The selected tasks are executed by both ChemCrow and GPT-4 (the latter prompted to assume the role of an expert chemist), and these results are evaluated with a combination of LLM-based and expert human assessments.
+For the former, we draw inspiration from the evaluation methods described in \cite{sparksofagi, liu2023gpteval, eloundou2023gpts}, where the authors use an evaluator LLM that is instructed to assume the role of a teacher assessing their students.
+In our case, we adapted the prompt so that the evaluator LLM (which we call EvaluatorGPT) only gives a grade based on whether the task is addressed or not, and whether the overall \textit{thought process} is correct.
+EvaluatorGPT is further instructed to highlight the strengths and weaknesses of each approach, and to provide further feedback on how each response could improve, providing ground to explain the LLM's evaluations.
+Full results for several tasks, spanning synthetic planning for drugs, design of novel compounds with similar properties and modes of actions, and explaining reaction mechanisms, are presented in the Appendix \ref{sec:tasks}.
+The full examples are also available at \url{https://github.com/ur-whitelab/chemcrow-runs}.